Dear Pet Parent,

 No. All patients are assessed by a triage nurse for vital signs and have an exam by the doctor upon arrival.
 Patients determined to be in an unstable condition are moved to the front of the line.
 Life-saving care will be initiated right away as indicated.
 Stabilization of arriving critical patients does extend the wait time of the patients that have less serious problems.

-Second, neighboring emergency hospitals continue to have interruptions in service, causing a large influx of patients into our ER.
-This has resulted in an even larger influx of patients into our ER.
-This problem is affecting veterinary medicine state-wide.
-Even the MSU College of Veterinary Medicine Small Animal ER announced a reduction of their hours to only be open nights and weekends.
+Neighboring emergency hospitals continue to have interruptions in service, causing a large influx of patients into our ER.
+This has resulted in even longer wait times.
 Our team is committed to staying open to serve our community.
 Unfortunately, this commitment has resulted in extended times, but we promise to never turn your family member away.